Skip to content

 1. Saving Your Money

 You will likely encounter some out-of-pocket expenses when using a mortgage loan to buy a home.
-There’s the down payment for one, and this could range from 3% to 20% of the purchase price (unless you’re using a VA loan).
+There’s the down payment for one, and this could range from 3% to 20% of the purchase price for most borrowers.
 There are also various closing costs and fees you might encounter along the way.
-You can improve your chance for success by starting to save right now.
+The sooner you start saving up for them, the better.

 2. Creating a Budget